 Onboarding Data: In addition to the questionnaire responses provided by users (including Counselors) in the process of initial registration, BetterHelp collects, uses, and stores certain additional data from users during the onboarding process ("Onboarding Data").
 This data includes the pages viewed by the user, whether the user clicks the "Get started" link to begin completing the questionnaire, and whether the user responds to any of the questionnaire prompts.

 Account Registration Data: BetterHelp collects, uses, and stores certain information in connection with the account registration process, such as whether users registered using their Facebook or Google profiles, and whether a user verifies their reported email address or phone number ("Account Registration Data").
-BetterHelp also assigns each user (including Counselors) who creates a BetterHelp account an anonymized, randomly-generated client ID.
+BetterHelp also assigns each user (including Counselors) who creates a BetterHelp account an anonymized, sequentially-generated client ID.

 Transaction Data: BetterHelp collects, uses, and stores certain information regarding payment for its services by users and related transactions on its website, such as whether a user completed payment for BetterHelp’s services, signed up for BetterHelp’s services using a trial offer, canceled or otherwise ended a trial, or completed a request to receive financial aid for BetterHelp’s services ("Transaction Data").